Ghelder/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 ## 2. Returns the length of a string.
 ## 3. Print a string, followed by a new line.
 ## 4. Prints the string backwards.
+## 6. Prints the characters of a string.